 The B&B ATV Trail traverses through portions of the Chippewa National Forest, George Washington State Forest and Itasca county lands.
 There are 8 boardwalks/bridges that total over a 1/4-mile.
 The trail travels through low meadows, marshes, aspen and pine forests as well as gravel outcroppings.
 You will see streams, ponds and views of lakes in the distance.
 Wildlife sightings are common.
 Food and fuel are available near the trail head, the midway point near mile marker 15 and a few short miles from the end of the trail.
 This trail is maintained by the Wilderness Wheelers ATV Club.

-Fall ATV in the Grand Rapids, MN is perfect because of the hundreds of thousands of acres of mixed hardwood and pine forests that the 300 miles of ATV trails run through.
+Fall ATV in the Grand Rapids, MN area is perfect because there are over 300 miles of ATV trails to ride on hundreds of thousands of acres that are vibrant mixed hardwood and pine forests.
 In the fall these ATV trails are stunning with vivid colors.
 There are ten ATV Trails located within one hour of Grand Rapids.
 This makes the perfect location where ATV riders can ride for several days.
-View the Itasca County ATV Trail Map HERE.
+View the all of the Itasca County ATV Trails HERE.

 Grand Rapids welcomes ATV Groups.
-Visit Grand Rapids can assist in securing group lodging, and putting together welcome bags for groups of 25 or more.
-Contact Visit Grand Rapids at 218-326-9607 for more information.
+Visit Grand Rapids can assist in securing group lodging, and putting together welcome bags, that includes a swag gift for groups of 25 or more.
+Contact Visit Grand Rapids at 218-259-0572 for more information.